How to make Ravioli like Nonna

 - Using the edges of a fork, press down and create lines, so that each ravioli is tightly sealed!

 - Repeat this process until you have made enough ravioli for your meal!

 - You will have some leftover pasta each time, which you can combine again to make more ravioli or even another type of fresh pasta using your pasta machine, or a knife!

 - Next, get a tray, and sprinkle some flour on to it, adding the freshly made ravioli on it to rest before cooking them!

 - Repeat this process until you have made enough fresh ravioli for your meal!

 - E ora si mangia, Vincenzo’s Plate…Enjoy!

 How to serve Ravioli like Nonna

-The ravioli pasta will need to be cooked in an XL large pot full of boiling water for at least 15 minutes.
+Cook the ravioli pasta in a XL large pot full of boiling water for at least 15 minutes.
 As it is fresh pasta, cooking time will depend on the thickness of the pasta (which will differ for everyone), so make sure to taste test while cooking and get the timing just right – making the ravioli al-dente of course!

-Once the ravioli pasta are cooked, you can strain them and mix them with your favourite sauce!
+Once you finish cooking the ravioli, you can strain them and mix them with your favourite sauce!
 Nonna LOVES serving her ravioli pasta with her homemade tomato sauce and lots of parmesan cheese!